justin13601/ACES/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ESGPTTaskQuerying's Documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**ESGPTTaskQuerying** is a Pythons library for querying and extracting data from event stream datasets, such as electronic health records (EHRs).
+It can be used to automatically query tasks for reproducible machine learning research in healthcare or to standardized medical cohorts across various data sources.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including instructions for :ref:`installation`.

 .. note::

-   This project is under active development.
+   This library is under development.

 Contents
 --------